e271828e/Flight.jl/docs/notes/design/framework_design.md

 ## 10. Diagnostics: feedthrough tracing

-Tracing is **diagnostic only, never load-bearing**: scheduling correctness comes exclusively from structural output groups; tracing improves error messages and verification.
-Triggered when the scheduler finds a cycle, to classify it (genuine → "insert a state"; artificial → "split this group").
+Tracing is **diagnostic only, never load-bearing**: scheduling correctness comes exclusively from the structural two-stage split; tracing improves error messages and verification.
+Triggered when the scheduler finds a cycle, to classify it (genuine → "insert a state"; artificial → "split this component").

 Two modes, degrading gracefully: